adonaydem/CrewTailor_exp/README.md

 ## Objectives

-- **Make AI Transparent**: Enable users to design and oversee AI workflows, ensuring clarity and control over AI-driven processes.
+- **Explainable AI**: Enable users to design and oversee AI workflows, ensuring clarity and control over AI-driven processes.
 - **Simplify AI Interaction**: Provide an intuitive platform where users can structure prompts, define agent behaviors, and create complex automation with ease.
 - **Empower Users**: Allow anyone to harness AI capabilities without technical expertise, unlocking new possibilities for automation and collaboration.